Microsatellite Stability Biomarker (MSS)

-DNA mismatch repair (MMR) is a quality control and “spell checking” process that makes sure the DNA is copied without errors and that the number of microsatellite repeats remains the same in all the cells.
+DNA mismatch repair (MMR) is a quality control and “spell checking” process that is responsible for making sure the DNA is copied without errors.
+When this is right, the number of microsatellite repeats is the same in all the cells.
 The MMR process relies on four main proteins: MLH1, MSH2, MSH6, and PMS2 that work together to repair mistakes in the DNA.

 In some cancer patients, the MMR process works well.
 For these people, the cancer cells are proficient in mismatch repair (pMMR) and their tumor cells have the same number of repeats as in their healthy cells.
 This is also referred to as microsatellite stable or MSS.

 What does the MSS biomarker mean?

 When and how should I have microsatellite testing?

 Because MSI-H can be hereditary and additional family members could be at risk, every patient diagnosed with colorectal cancer should be tested and know if they are MSS or MSI-H. If the tumor is positive for MSI-H, additional tests (immunohistochemistry (IHC) or genetic testing for inherited mutations) are required to determine if they have Lynch syndrome.

 Knowing your tumor biomarkers can help you and your doctor make decisions about personalized treatment with therapies tailored specifically to the characteristics of your tumor.

 Patients diagnosed with an MSS tumor have a higher risk of recurrence.
 If you have MSS metastatic disease, request testing for additional biomarkers including KRAS/NRAS, BRAF, and HER2.